-The following standards have been issued but have not been adopted by the 2024/25 Code:
+The following standards have been issued but have not been adopted by the 2023/24 Code:

-- a) Classification of Liabilities as Current or Non-current (Amendments to IAS 1) issued in January 2020. - b) Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) issued in September 2022. - c) Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022. - d) International Tax Reform: Pillar Two Model Rules (Amendments to IAS 12) issued in May 2023. - e) Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) issued in May 2023.
+- a) IFRS16 Leases issued in January 2016.
+This will be adopted by the 2024/25 Code and we estimate the effect of implementing IFRS 16 to be an increase of £457,000 on both assets and liabilities. - b) Classification of Liabilities as Current or Non-current (Amendments to IAS 1) issued in January 2020. - c) Lease Liability in a Sale and Leaseback (Amendments to IFRS 16) issued in September 2022. - d) Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022. - e) International Tax Reform: Pillar Two Model Rules (Amendments to IAS 12) issued in May 2023. - f) Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) issued in May 2023.

-The above would not have a significant impact on the financial statements.
+Item a) is expected to have an impact on the financial statements as set out above.
+Items b) to f) would not have a significant impact on the financial statements.